kowalczyk-krzysztof/JapaneseVocabQuiz/README.md

 # An educational game to test your Japanese vocabulary

-⚠️This was an early project of mine and it could use refactors (for example, non-optimal Redux usage)⚠️
+⚠️This was an early project of mine and it could use refactors (for example, non-optimal Redux usage).
+Some refactors are already being implemented on dev branch⚠️

 Generate a two-kanji word and guess if it's a real Japanese word